Jpunt/green-light/docs/getting-started.md

   .catch(err => GreenLight.fail(err));
 ```

-After starting the API, `npm test` will now start your project and check it periodically to see if it's ready to test.
+After starting the API, your project will start running (and it will be checked periodically to see if it's ready to test).

 ## Browser
 The browser will visit your target and can be configured like so: